 3. Strategic Importance

-Arabic allows you to understand the strategic importance of the Middle East, its large concentration of natural and mineral resources and what it means to the global economy.
+Arabic allows you to understand the vital importance of the Middle East, its large concentration of natural and mineral resources, and what it means to the global economy.
 The US, China, Russia, France, and other nations are collectively active in the region, with India also showing fundamental interest.
-This makes it possible for learners to have a job in foreign embassies or the Indian immigration service.
+It makes it possible for learners to have a job in foreign embassies or the Indian immigration service.

 Difficulty Level of Arabic

 Contrary to popular belief, Arabic is not a difficult language to learn.
 There are only three sounds in Arabic not present in English, and which can be practiced through constant imitation.
-Nevertheless, Arabic has a vocabulary that is more immense, and it’s difficult only to the extent of what you think it is.
+Nevertheless, Arabic has an immense vocabulary, and it’s challenging only to the extent of what you think it is.

 - Speaking: difficult

 West Asian languages offer input into the life, culture, and economic importance of the entire Middle East and the Arab world.
 If you wish to learn a new language or you have a reason to pick Arabic, Persian, or Turkish.
 It can be a gratifying experience, and you could surely enjoy the process of learning it.

 There are many universities and colleges in India offering Persian, Arabic, and Turkish courses.
 Also, you can hire the services of a private teacher or through a language institution to become prolific in these languages.
 We can assist you if you have any question to ask.